Murder of Sophie Toscan du Plantier: Suspect

 In the days following the murder, Bailey was noted to have multiple scratches to his forearms as well as an injury to his forehead.
 He attributed these to cutting down a Christmas tree on the morning of 22 December.
 Investigators could not reproduce those injuries while cutting down trees, and witnesses who were with him on the evening of the 22nd, before the murder, could not recall any injuries.

 Bailey and his partner gave conflicting accounts of his whereabouts on the night of the murder.
 In their initial statements to Gardaí, they both said Bailey had been in bed all night long.
-Thomas subsequently retracted that account and said Bailey had got out of bed about an hour after they had gone to bed at 10:00 p.m., and returned at 9:00 a.m. with a new injury to his forehead.
-Bailey changed his story to say that he got up at 4:00 a.m., wrote an article for about 30 minutes and returned to bed.
+Thomas subsequently retracted that account and said Bailey had got out of bed about an hour after they had gone to bed at 10 pm, and returned at 9 am with a new injury to his forehead.
+Bailey changed his story to say that he got up at 4 am, wrote an article for about 30 minutes and returned to bed.

-A 14-year-old boy said that two months after the killing Bailey told him that he "smashed her brains in with a rock", though Bailey disputes this.
-In 1998, while drinking at home with another couple after a night out, Bailey began talking to another man about the killing and said, "I did it, I did it – I went too far", though again Bailey disputes this.
+At the 2019 Paris trial, Amanda Reed declared that her 14-year-old had told her that Bailey had told him in February 1997 that he "smashed her brains in with a rock", though Bailey disputed this.Richie and Rosie Thomas declared in 2003 that in 1998, while drinking at home with Bailey after a night out, he began talking to them about the killing and said, "I did it, I did it – I went too far", though again Bailey disputed this.

+Bailey wrote to the Director of Public Prosecutions, while being sought by French authorities, to ask for a trial in Ireland as he wished to clear his name.

+Bailey died after collapsing, due to a suspected cardiac arrest, outside his residence in Bantry, on 21 January 2024, aged 66.

+In January 2024, after Bailey's death, Gardaí conducted a search of his flat with a warrant, taking a laptop, memory sticks, notebooks and personal items which could be used for a DNA profile.